SiddharthChoudhary/LinkedIn_Add_connections_Script/README.md

 # LinkedIn_Add_connections_Script
 This script can be used to grow targeted network connections.
-It can connect to to your connections on the given page.
+It can help you connect to your targeted companies' connections.

 Add the script in your console tab in Inspect element, and run it.
 And see the magic.
 Remember:-